-Letters to the Editor are a great way to share information or raise the alarm about an issue in your community.
-Here are some tips on writing an LTE.
+Letters to the Editor and Opinion Editorials are a great way to share information or raise the alarm about an issue in your community.
+Here are some tips on writing opinion pieces for Montana publications.

 Things to keep in mind while writing a Letter to the Editor: